stevef1uk/cassuservice/README.md

 The -debug-true flag will help debug any issues

+The path names will need to be adjusted to where you want the generated microservice to be where you want it created on you machine

 Then to run the generated microservice run:

 cd Users/stevef/Source_Code/go/src/github.com/stevef1uk/test4

 export CASSANDRA_SERVICE_HOST=127.0.0.1

 epxort PORT=5000

 go run cmd/simple-server/main.go

 In order for this command to work the environment variable CASSANDRA_SERVICE_HOST needs to set to the host name(s) of the Cassandra cluster.